isomerpages/govtech-gobusiness-main/_run-and-grow/skillsfuture-for-enterprise/claim-absentee-payroll-funding.md

 ## Step 4: Claim Absentee Payroll funding

-After your employees have completed the skills training course, the next step would be to claim for absentee payroll (AP) funding by making a simple declaration.
+After your employees have completed the skills training course, the next step would be to claim for Absentee Payroll (AP) funding by making a simple declaration.

 ### Claiming absentee payroll funding